This page contains affiliate links. Please read our disclosure for more info.

 Yes, they have scores of scarily trendy, funkily clad young people who like to cosplay on weekends, but they also have evening family outings to sentos (public bathhouses).

-In this post, we’ll help you make sense of it all and share our best tips for planning a trip to Japan.
+In this Japan travel guide, we’ll help you make sense of it all and share our best tips for planning a trip to Japan.

 - When to Visit Japan